antigonikaranika/Online-Photo-Collage-Tool/README.md

 # Online Photo Collage Tool

-An online web app to create horizontal or vertical photo collages with customizable borders.
+An online web app to create horizontal or vertical photo collages with customizable borders, inspired by a project idea from **DevProjects**.
 Built with Flask, Celery, Redis, and Docker.
+The project's prompt can be found at [https://www.codementor.io/projects/web/online-photo-collage-tool-atx32mwend].

 ---